gotardo/WP-Plugin/README.md

 2. Activate the plugin in the plugin administration folder.
 It will make the \WPFW\Plugin class available for other plugins.

 ### Starting your plugin
+Yes, this is kind of 'hello, world'.
 In your new plugin main file you can start using some helper functions from the `\WPFW\Plugin` class.
 ```php
 use \WPFW\Plugin as P;
 P::adminNotice('Hello, world!');